Axway/amplify-central/content/en/docs/manage_compliance/compliance_axwaycli.md

 ## Before you start

+* You will need Compliance Validation enabled for your organization.
 * You will need to have the Axway Central CLI installed and with a Central Administrator role.
 Refer to https://docs.axway.com/bundle/amplify-central/page/docs/integrate_with_central/cli_central/index.html

 ## Objectives

-* Using the Axway Central Central CLI:
+* Using the Axway Central CLI:

     * Learn how to enable/disable compliance validation.
     * Learn how to manually initiate a compliance lint job.